bhav09/implementations/Games/Brick Breaker/readme.md

 ## Support & Feedback 📣

 Found a bug?
 Want to suggest an awesome feature?
-Reach out to us on [GitHub Issues](https://github.com/yourrepo/brick-buster-mania/issues).
+Reach out or raise a PR.
 Your feedback fuels our game development ninja skills!

 Now, grab your virtual nunchucks and get ready for an epic Brick Buster showdown! 🥷🎮